pcouy/jekyll-picture-tag-ng/README.md

 ## Development

-After cloning the repo, you can run the following commands in a local jekyll website's folder to start hacking on the code of `jekyll-picture-tag-ng` (you'll need to replace the path in the second command :
+After cloning the repo, you can run the following commands in a local Jekyll website's folder to start hacking on the code of `jekyll-picture-tag-ng` (you'll need to replace the path in the second command) :

     $ bundle remove jekyll-picture-tag-ng # if you previously used jekyll-picture-tag-ng from rubygems
     $ bundle add --path /absolute/or/relative/path/to/your/local/jekyll-picture-tag-ng/repo jekyll-picture-tag-ng
     $ bundle exec jekyll serve # Re-run this when you want to test changes to your local jekyll-picture-tag-ng

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [the Rubygems repository](https://rubygems.org).

 ## Contributing